scriptrdotio/libraries/clients/nodejs/README.md

 *Note: make sure you have created the corresponding channels first on your scriptr.io account.
 Channels can be created from the scriptr.io IDE, from your scriptr.io scripts or remotely from the client*

-First, specify a callback function
+First, specify a callback function (or just refer to an existing one)
 ```
 function pubsubCallback(message) {
 	console.log("PubSub -- " +  JSON.stringify(message));
 }
 ```

-Subscribe to a channel using the "subscribe()" method of the scriptr.io client
+Subscribe to a channel using the "subscribe()" method of the scriptr.io client, passing the channel name and the reference to the callback function
 ```
 scriptr.subscribe("channel1", pubsubCallback);
 ```

-Publish to channels using the "publisj()" method of the scriptr.io client
+Publish to channels using the "publisj()" method of the scriptr.io client, passing the channel name and the reference to the callback function
 ```
 scriptr.publish("channel2", {"msg": "howdy"});
 ```